fredollinger/wordpress-tools/README.md

 # Create the new database.

+Do this is in the dir you downloaded the tarball of wordpress lastest.tar.gz

+Where

-This is basically the name of the site or some kind of tag that you use to keep track of the site.
+name-of-new-site is basically the name of the site or some kind of tag that you use to keep track of the site.

-This script will give you permissions to the user you noted earlier.
+This script will give you permissions to the user you noted earlier, unpack and deploy the database, and setup configuration.

-./create-db.sh name-of-new-site

-# Unpack and patch it

-./unpack-wp.sh name-of-new-site

-# move to new location and test it

-mv name-of-new-site /var/www/html/
+wordpress-tools/deploy-wp.sh name-of-new-site

-# test it

-lynx localhost/name-of-new-site